DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 _Figure 2: The MicroPython version of ssd1306_

-## A Detailed Look at MicroPython Hello World
+## A Detailed Look at MicroPython Hello World OLED
 The program above takes six lines to display Hello World.
 Most examples of Hello World, including standard Python, only need one line.
 So why does MicroPython need six?

 Let's look at the program, line by line.